 The way these tools work on a fundamental level is simple: you enter a keyword, and it either provides you with relevant metrics, related ideas, or both.

-The most valuable keywords are often those with high volume and low difficulty.
+Different tools offer different metrics you can analyze.
+No matter which tool you’re using though, difficulty and volume are key.
+The most valuable keywords show high volume and low difficulty.
 They’re rare, but worth considering targeting when you do uncover them.

 Understanding Search Intent